annamalai-muthiah/Java.Script.Education/README.md

 # Java.Script.Education

-This repository stores all my research on the JavaScript language.
+This repository will store all my research on the JavaScript language.